mozilla/zamboni/docs/topics/fake-app-spec.rst

     Number of locales to localize this app's name in (max 5).

 versions
-    An array of integers representing version statuses; a version with each status will be created, oldest first.
-(Not applicable to hosted apps.)
+    An array of objects with optional version-specific fields: "status", "type", and "permissions".
+Additional versions with these fields are created, oldest first.

 permissions
     An array of app permissions, to be placed in the manifest.